EV Infrastructure Project Planning Checklist

 For example, hotels or workplaces may wish to provide Level 1 or Level 2 EV charging as a complimentary service to their customers or employees.

 Site hosts can alternatively decide to require payment from EV charging customers.
 Lower prices could attract customers while still offsetting electricity costs, including demand charges incurred through DC fast charging.
-Higher prices, on the other hand, could help the site host make direct profit from EV charging.
+Higher prices, on the other hand, could help the site host make a direct profit from EV charging.

 When setting prices, keep in mind that potential customers may be able to use mobile apps to locate other nearby networked chargers and to review ratings and comments from other customers.